History of Canada (1982–present): Mulroney and Campbell governments (1984–1993)

 Brian Mulroney came to power in the 1984 election, and quickly restored friendlier relations with the United States, which had been strained during Trudeau's time as prime minister.
 Prime Minister Mulroney's major focus was the establishment of free trade with the US, a very controversial topic.
 Eventually, the Canada-United States Free Trade Agreement was signed in January 1988.

 Mulroney also worked to appease the sovereignty movement in Quebec.
 In 1987, he attempted to draft the Meech Lake Accord, amending the 1982 constitution so that it would be acceptable to Quebec, which had not yet signed it.
 However, the Meech Lake Accord failed to be ratified by all provinces.
+In 1994, Canada signed the North American Free Trade Agreement; it was eventually succeeded by the United States–Mexico–Canada Agreement in 2018.

 In 1989, the Progressive Conservative government of Prime Minister Mulroney proposed the creation of a national sales tax on goods and services (GST).
 The proposal was an instant controversy; a large proportion of the Canadian population was irritated and disapproved of the tax.
 Despite protests from the other parties and even members of Mulroney's own caucus, the GST was introduced on January 1, 1991.
 The political ramifications of the GST were severe.
 It contributed to the Mulroney government becoming one of the least popular in Canadian history.